isomerpages/moe-dunearnsec/news/feature-stories/_posts/2024-11-14-post-2024 Secondary 2 Immersion and Exchange Programme to Hong Kong.md

 image: /images/WhatsApp_Image_2024_11_04_at_15_48_09.jpg
 variant: tiptap
 ---
-<h4><strong>SECONDARY TWO STUDENTS’ IMMERSION AND EXCHANGE PROGRAMME TO</strong></h4>
+<h4><strong>SECONDARY TWO STUDENTS’ IMMERSION AND EXCHANGE PROGRAMME TO HONG KONG</strong></h4>
-<h4><strong>HONG KONG (4 to 8 NOVEMBER 2024)</strong></h4>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/WhatsApp_Image_2024_11_04_at_15_48_09.jpg">
 </div>
-<p>From November 4th to November 8th, a group of selected Secondary Two students
+<p>From November 4th to November 8th, 2024, a group of selected Secondary
-embarked on an unforgettable school trip to Hong Kong.
+Two students embarked on an unforgettable school trip to Hong Kong.
 This journey offered not only a break from the usual classroom setting but also unique educational experiences, cultural exposure, and hands-on learning.</p>
 <p>The itinerary was filled with diverse activities, including a school visit,
 an educational program at Disneyland Hong Kong, farm activities, and a tour of refurbished historical buildings.
 Each of these activities was